asyncapi/cli/docs/context.md

 Field Name | Type | Description
 ---|:---:|---
-current | `string` | An optional string value representing one of context names used as default in CLI. store | [Store Object](#storeObject) | **REQUIRED**.
+current | `string` | An optional string value representing one of context names, which is used as default in CLI.
+Default means you can run CLI commands without providing context name, like `asyncapi validate`, and it will run against the default - `current` - context. store | [Store Object](#storeObject) | **REQUIRED**.
 Map of filesystem paths to target AsyncAPI documents.

 #### <a name="storeObject"></a>Store Object